Economic factors (Choice of DBMS)

 - Maintenance cost –

-This is basically the recurring cost of receiving standard maintenance service from the vendor and to keep the DBMS version up-to-date.
+This is basically the recurring cost of receiving standard maintenance service from the vendor and keeping the DBMS version up-to-date.

 - Hardware acquisition cost –